udacity/nd9991-c3-hello-world-exercise-solution/README.md

 # hello-world

 >**Before you proceed:** Fork this repository and set it up as a project in [CircleCI](https://app.circleci.com/projects/) dashboard.
-Feel free to submit PRs if find any improvements.
+Feel free to submit PRs if you find any improvements.

 Here is the list of files and corresponding exercises.